DAPM-Thesis/dapm2/README.md

 * Local or remote Kafka cluster
 * Local or remote InfluxDB instance
 * Grafana installation
 * This dapm2 was build on the top model of dapm-pipeline.
-So befor running this service dapm-pipeline should be build in local system.
+So before running this service dapm-pipeline should be build in local system.
 For dapm-pipeline follow this github repo instructions: `https://github.com/DAPM-Thesis/dapm-thesis`

 ## Installation